Arihant-5010/Arihant-5010-Big-Mart-Sales-Analysis/README.md

 ** Key Insights**

-Sales & Profit Correlation: Higher sales do not always translate to higher profit.
+**Sales & Profit Correlation**: Higher sales do not always translate to higher profit.

-Top Categories: Technology contributes the most to sales and profit.
+**Top Categories**: Technology contributes the most to sales and profit.

-Seasonal Patterns: Notable increase in sales during end-of-year months.
+**Seasonal Patterns**: Notable increase in sales during end-of-year months.

-Customer Segments: Consumer and Corporate segments show different profit margins.
+**Customer Segments**: Consumer and Corporate segments show different profit margins.

-Regional Differences: Western and Southern regions drive more sales compared to others.
+**Regional Differences**: Western and Southern regions drive more sales compared to others.